Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Form-invariant parametrization

-In \cite{flanagan_cqg_2004} a conformal invariant approach to STG theories was proposed to clarify the conformal frames issue (see also \cite{jarv_2015}).
+In \cite{flanagan_cqg_2004}, a conformal-invariant approach to STG theories was proposed to clarify the conformal frames issue (CFI).
 In that reference, it is stated that the STG action can be parametrized in the following form: